The term rigorous honesty is used a lot in Alcoholics Anonymous, and in the 12-step recovery world generally.

 Like a lot of phrases and concepts in recovery, its usage tends to depend largely on the motives of the person saying it.

-The 12 step world generally has a number of degrees of vulnerability, and a number of people who seek vulnerability in different ways.
+The 12-step world generally has many areas of vulnerability and some people seek vulnerability in different ways.

 AA uses the phrase moral inventory when effectively referring to the need for self-analysis.